OWASP/www-project-security-champions-guidebook/tab_manifesto.md

 The OWASP Security Champions Manifesto is a set of guiding principles crucial to any successful program.

-The principles have been drawn from an initial series of in-depth interviews with Application Security leaders from across the globe as part of our wider goal to provide a comprehensive Security Champions playbook (coming soon).
+The principles have been drawn from an initial series of in-depth interviews with Application Security leaders from across the globe as part of our wider goal to provide a comprehensive Security Champions playbook.

+Go to the "Principles" tab to find out more about these key principles and how to put them into practice.

 **The Ten Key Principles for a Successful Security Champions Program**
 1. Be passionate about security